Documentation Index

 Scope attributes are arbitrary key-value pairs associated with a scope.
 Each scope can have multiple attributes, which can be used for making authorization decisions or other processing in your authorization server.
 Authlete also provides predefined scope attributes for system settings.
-The key and value of a scope attribute are strings, and multiple attributes can be assigned to a single scope.

 This feature is available since Authlete 2.0.